 Here’s a script that I’m preparing for an upcoming video:

 The Man-Made Money Cycle

-Governments and banks are the cause of the man-made element of this boom/bust cycle.
+Governments and banks are the cause of this boom/bust cycle.
 They get together to create inflation and promote it as a good idea.
 Well, it’s good for them, not for us.

 While prices go up and quality goes down, your salary virtually stays the same.
 So you end up going further and further into debt to maintain your lifestyle.

 The bottom line is that inflation destroys our economy.
 It makes us poorer.

 Governments however, love inflation.
 Because when prices go up, the GDP goes up.
 That’s Gross Domestic Product.
 That’s like the government’s salary and assets—their net worth (actually, it’s our hard work as a population, but they get the credit for it).

 You know that when your salary goes up, when the value of your house goes up, the banks will lend you more money.
 It’s the same with governments.